UPDATED: I’ve been finding more activities and throwing them onto this post since it was first published. -K.

 So, if you’ve got a teensy baby, where are you going to find mothers who are in your generation”?

 You might not think of yourself as the “support group type”, but it’s worth a try.
 They’re free, you don’t have to plan ahead too far, and if you think about it, you probably have some questions that you’d like to ask somebody.
 So give a support group a shot–you don’t have to go twice.

-- That Bellevue nursing group still meets on the 2nd & 4th Tuesdays of the month–looks like they have some different times now.
+- That Bellevue nursing group used to meet on the 2nd & 4th Tuesdays of the month–looks like they have some different times now.

 - Bellevue also has a postpartum depression support group called “Out of the Blue“.
 Call their social worker’s office at 347-3399 for more information.

 - La Leche League supports breastfeeding moms.
-There are chapters for Schenectady, Albany, Rensselaer, & Saratoga counties as well as a Troy site.
+There are local chapters and online support.
 These websites aren’t super-helpful, so pick a name & number from the website and call for the scoop.
-My friend who works with Schenectady LLL confirmed that the regular meetings do, in fact, meet every third Wednesday morning (see link for details), and that they’ll be raffling off baby slings in April to people who attend events and/or buy raffle tickets.
+My friend who works with Schenectady LLL confirmed that the regular meetings do, in fact, meet every third Wednesday morning (this is outdated now).

 - Postpartum.net can connect you to a Postpartum Depression support group.